tarsil/saffier/docs/fields.md

 ```

 If you pass a `ModelRef` subclass instead, `RefForeignKey` becomes a virtual nested-insert field.
-This is the Saffier-native pure Python adaptation of Edgy's reference workflow.
+This is Saffier's pure-Python reference workflow for staged related rows.

 ```python
 class PostRef(saffier.ModelRef):